 After finding some leftover vegetable oil in the back of a cupboard the kids and I decided to experiment with a cloud dough recipe or what I like to call, indoor snow.

-I had found some vegetable oil in the back of a cupboard while de-cluttering and was looking for a perfect way to use it up, so the kids and I decided to experiment with making indoor snow (more commonly called cloud dough).
-I’ve seen lots of recipes on Pinterest, but I wanted to attempt one that we could take into their school for an activity centre, thus we created gluten-free indoor snow.
+I’ve seen lots of recipes on Pinterest, but I wanted to attempt one that we could take into their school for an activity centre, thus we created a gluten-free cloud dough recipe for some fun indoor snow.
 The kids have classmates with celiac and allergies to gluten and that pesky gluten seems to be in all the fun tactile stuff.

 Cloud Dough Recipe:

 - Rice Flour

 Optional add in: Glitter, natural food colouring, and/or essential oil.

 We used 3 1/3 cups of rice flour which happened to be one bag, ¾ cup of vegetable oil and probably too many shakes of the glitter jar.
 But it had to sparkle just like real snow.
 Mix together with a pastry knife or your hands.